tomasbasham/bouncing-vim/README.md

   - see setup of the Vim Ruby plugin
   - see setup of the xmpfilter plugin

+* **JSON**
+  - always show the double quotes, the vim-json plugin would hide them but that is a confusing and intrusive behaviour

 ### Miscellaneous options

 * Reduce the timeout required to recognize a command from 1000 ms (the default)